In this tutorial, I’ll show you how to connect the Videoask REST API to Google Sheets in 5 steps:

 Header Key: Authorization Value: Bearer your_token

-your_token is the value of the token you obtained previously, in Step 2.
-There should be a space between Bearer and your_token.
+Replace your_token with the value of the token you obtained previously, in Step 2.
+There should be a literal space between Bearer and your_token.

 Here’s what our Videoask API request looks like when entered into Apipheny: